Doris Day Passes Away at 97:

 What was your favorite Doris Day role?
 Let us know in the comment section below.

 By Diane Howard, Ph.D.
 (Performance Studies), https://dianehoward.com/Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!